The Trails and Walks of the Lake District and Cumbria

 - C2C Cycleway: 140 mile cycle route developed by Sustrans from Workington or Whitehaven to Newcastle or Sunderland

 - Dales Way: Ilkley to Bowness-on-Windermere.
-81 miles through the heart of the Yorkshire Dales and across the Pennines into Cumbria to finish by the shores of Lake Windermere.
+81 miles through the heart of the Yorkshire Dales and across the Pennines into Cumbria to finish by the shores of Windermere lake.

 - Lady Anne’s Way: 100 mile walk through places associated with Lady Anne Clifford (1590-1676).
 It starts at her birth place, Skipton, goes through Wharfedale and Wensleydale and finishes in Cumbria at Brougham Castle near Penrith, where she died.